 How to make fake dreadlocks

-- Preparation.
+2. Preparation.
 Start by dividing dry hair in half, from your ear downwards and clip, leaving one section – the section that you will start working on loose.
 Clip the very top section of your hair up and away from your face.

-- Load up on hair gel.
+3. Load up on hair gel.
 With the loose section ready to be ‘done’ up, take 1 inch sections of the hair (or if you want smaller dreads, 0.5 inches) and apply a quarter coin size of strong hair gel.

-- Repeat, repeat, repeat.
-Do the same with every section of hair until your whole head is full of your lovely fake dreads.
+Let it dry, and do the same with every section of hair until your whole head is full of your lovely fake dreads.

-And that’s just it; 4 easy steps.
+And that’s just it; 5 easy steps.
 It’s a long process and can be quite messy, but this works temporarily.
 To remove your dreadlocks, in the shower, completely saturate your hair with conditioner first (conditioner loosens it up much better than shampoo), then use a wide tooth comb to gently go through the tangles.
 Next shampoo, condition and rinse off.